 Grand Central Terminal also served as the lair of Superman's enemy, Lex Luthor, in the first film with Christopher Reeve.
 Likewise, this building also appears in the Gotham series.

-Other superhero movie and series locations in New York City
+Other locations of superhero movies and series in New York City

-Midtown Comics: Although it is not a movie location, it is the temple of the comic book world.
-Since 1997 this store near Times Square has been a reference for fans of this genre and a source of inspiration so if you are excited about the subject you have to go to Midtown Comics at 200 W. 40th Street (corner of 7th Avenue).
+- Midtown Comics: Although it is not a movie location, it is the temple of the comic book world.
+Since 1997 this store near Times Square has been a reference for fans of this genre and a source of inspiration so if you're excited about the subject you have to go to Midtown Comics at 200 W. 40th Street (corner of 7th Avenue).

-Brooklyn Bridge: It appears in The Fantastic Four when The Thing tries to prevent a suicide and results in a big accident that destroys part of the famous bridge that crosses the East River connecting Manhattan and Brooklyn.
+- Brooklyn Bridge: It appears in The Fantastic Four when The Thing tries to prevent a suicide and leads to a major accident that destroys part of the famous bridge that crosses the East River connecting Manhattan and Brooklyn.

 7. Night at the Museum, New York's Museum of Natural History, next to Central Park

-I'm sure the little ones remember the movie Night at the Museum, where a night watchman named Larry Daley (Ben Stiller) had to deal with the creatures and objects inside the Museum of Natural History as they were brought to life each night by a magical Egyptian artifact.
+I'm sure the little ones remember the movie Night at the Museum, where a night watchman named Larry Daley (Ben Stiller) had to deal with the creatures and objects inside the Natural History Museum as they came to life each night because of a magical Egyptian artifact.